kaushalpartani/site-vault/content/Tidbits/Hindi Words English Words.md

  - **ठग**: thug, comes from the Hindi word thag, aka swindler
  - **जगन्नाथ**: Juggernaut, comes from the Hindi word Jagannath, an avatar of Vishnu
  - **ख़ुशी**: Cushy, comes from the Hindi word Khushi, meaning happiness
+ - **पाँच**: Punch (like the drink), comes from the Hindi word paanch, which is another drink, but also means 5 because the drink had 5 ingredients